 FortWatch

 Convert raw findings into actionable issues.
-Track remediation progress, assign to team members, and close the loop.
+Track remediation progress, assign to team members, sync to Jira, and close the loop with auto-verification.

 Issues